Rucete ✏ Campbell Biology In a Nutshell

 Genes Associated with Cancer

-Proto-oncogenes: promote normal cell division.
+- Proto-oncogenes: Promote normal cell division.

-Tumor-suppressor genes: inhibit cell division.
+- Tumor-suppressor genes: Inhibit cell division.

 How Proto-Oncogenes Become Oncogenes

-Point Mutations:
+- Point Mutations:

 Tumor-Suppressor Genes and Their Functions

-Repair damaged DNA.
+- Repair damaged DNA.

-Inhibit cell cycle progression.
+- Inhibit cell cycle progression.

 Key Examples: Ras and p53 Genes

-Ras proto-oncogene:
+- Ras proto-oncogene:

-Ras mutations appear in ~30% of human cancers.
+- Seen in ~30% of human cancers.

-p53 mutations occur in over 50% of human cancers.
+- Inactivated in over 50% of cancers.

 The Multistep Model of Cancer Development